> YPR Program Guide

 Montana and the Montana Cultural Trust.

-In this gripping memoir of a young man, a wolf, their parallel lives and ultimate collision, Bryce Andrews describes life on the remote, windswept Sun Ranch in southwest Montana.
+In a gripping memoir, Badluck Way: A Year on the Ragged Edge of the West, Bryce Andrews chronicles life on the remote, windswept Sun Ranch in southwest Montana, and his encounter with a wolf.
 Just over the border from Yellowstone National Park, the Sun holds giant herds of cattle and elk amid many predators—bears, mountain lions, and wolves.
 Andrews recounts marathon days and nights of building fences, riding, roping, and otherwise learning the hard business of caring for cattle, an initiation that changes him from an idealistic city kid into a skilled ranch hand.
 But when wolves suddenly begin killing the ranch’s cattle, Andrews has to shoulder a rifle, chase the pack, and do what he’d hoped he would never have to do.